Chill-Penguin/strata/README.md

 ### Purpose of Scaffold

 Scaffolding is the *inverse* of stack building.
-Instead of rendering config from templates, it creates new project structures from predefined blueprints.
+Instead of rendering files from templates, it creates new project structures from predefined blueprints.

 Think:
 ```bash